 Reading and Phonics at Allington

 Reading is at the heart of the curriculum at Allington.
 Throughout the school, a love for reading is nurtured through our use of the CLPE Power of Reading scheme, whereby good quality texts are used to develop language and writing skills, alongside reading skills.
-Children are provided with opportunities to develop their reading skills in directed Guided Reading sessions, as well as using opportuities across other curriculum areas.
+Children are provided with opportunities to develop their reading skills in directed Guided Reading sessions, as well as using opportunities across other curriculum areas.
 As early readers in Key Stage 1, we use a book banded reading scheme offering a wide variety of genres to develop reading skills.
 Year 1 particularly focus on Oxford Reading Tree books, however these also continue into Year 2 as appropriate.
 From Key Stage 2, children are encouraged to develop as independent readers, discovering favourite authors amongst the well-stocked shelves in class libraries (more details in the below document).

-Phonics is taught using a wide variety of resources, broadly following the Letters and Sounds programme.
+Phonics is taught using a wide variety of resources, broadly following the Letters and Sounds programme (guidance below).

 Maths at Allington

 The teaching of Maths at Allington Primary School follows the programmes of study and objectives set out in the 2014 National Curriculum.
 The objectives are grouped into units of study and the mathematical skills of fluency, reasoning and problem-solving are taught throughout each unit.
 Please see below for the calculation guidance.
 Further information about the maths curriculum can also be found in our curriculum document.
 Please see the link below.

 Swimming lessons at Allington are targeted at one year group and take place during the summer terms.
 The table below details the proportion of children in Year 6 who met the national curriculum requirement for swimming in the academic year 2017-18:

 |2017-18 Meeting national curriculum requirements for swimming and water safety||Please complete all of the below:|